NEU Theory

 • neucleon synthesis – The manufacture of deuterons, helions, and neutrons.

 • neutron – The neutron (n) is the primal 3 part matter cell, the proto object of nature, and the neutral a-state of matter.
 The neutron is the quantum whole of nature, and the atomic mass unit in Neu Theory.
 See Diagram The Quantum Whole.
 The neutron is stable below the charge shield of a neucleon cluster, however, is unstable as a free cell without a charge shield, and will spin-off its membrane becoming a kinetic proton/electron charge couple, and a quanta of space, the zomon pulse.
-See Diagram The Little Bang Transformation.
+See (Figure 3.1 – The Little Bang Transformation).

 • neutron capture – The addition of a neutron cell below the nuclide charge shield increasing its cluster number by one.
 The charge number (Z) is unchanged.
 See Diagram Neutron Capture.

 • neutron emission – The ejection of a neutron cell from a nuclide reducing its cluster number by one.
 For example; the synthesis of 5 neucleon cell *carbon-11, from 6 neucleon cell boron-11, by the capture of a proton, makes a helion within the nuclide with the emission of a neutron.
-See Diagram Positron Emission.
+See (Figure 4.16 – Positron Emission).

 • neutron number – Is equal to the number of neutron neucleons within a neucleon cluster.
 Each neutron neucleon adds zero charge to the nuclide as its mass number “A” increases by one, and the atomic number “Z” remains the same.